 Form the meat into approximately golf ball sized balls.

-Crack and whisk an egg.
+Crack and whisk an egg in a bowl.
 In another small bowl, place the cassava flour inside.

 Working in batches, fry the meatballs, gently moving or rolling them as needed to ensure all sides are evenly fried.